alice-ruv/board-games/README.md

 		- Go to localhost:4848 in web browser, select Applications and then on BoardGamesServer-v1 row select Launch.

 7) Deploy client:
-	• Deploy client from InteliJ by running “ClientApp” run configuration
+	- Deploy client from InteliJ by running “ClientApp” run configuration
-	• Deploy client from cmd:
+	- Deploy client from cmd:
-		o Build artifact clientJavaFXApp
+		- Build artifact clientJavaFXApp
-		o You can use Launch4j to create exe file to run the client:
+		- You can use Launch4j to create exe file to run the client:
 			1. Define Output file and Jar
 			2. Define Min and Max JRE version
 			3. Select the setting icon for creating the exe